“We always say unapologetically: we're here to win, we're here to win big, and our opportunity is big."

 One of the founders of top Ann Arbor startup MayMobility, Alisyn Malek is an entrepreneur with a lot up her sleeve.
 Even though she left her position as COO at May Mobility earlier this year to pursue other opportunities, she remains an engineering, entrepreneurial force to watch.
 This year, she took on the role of the Executive Director for the Commission on the Future of Mobility, which is involved in major transportation and mobility policy and innovation.
 She’s also the founder and CEO of Middle Third, a boutique consultancy focused on mobility strategy.
 Not only is she a highly experienced engineer, but she’s also the owner and manager of Corktown Studios, a small artist collective in Detroit including gallery and studio space.
 We’re looking forward to seeing her role in shaping the future of mobility in Detroit and beyond.

 Trying to build your team?
-Get connected with curated candidates.
+Get your brand in front of top candidates with custom content.